Serendipity0429/User-Trajectory-Retriever/README.md

 - **Frontend (Browser Extension):** Built as a Chrome Extension using Manifest V3 and vanilla JavaScript.
 It utilizes the `rrweb` library to capture DOM snapshots and interaction events.
 - **Backend (Web Platform):** A monolithic application built with Python and the Django Web Framework.
 It serves the user interface, manages the database, and handles data processing.

+## Prerequisites

+Before you begin, ensure you have the following installed:
+- Python 3.8+
+- pip (Python package installer)
+- virtualenv (optional, but recommended)

 ## Installation

 To get the system up and running, you need to set up both the backend platform and the browser extension.